-We now have two JSON files, one for the current channel configuration, config.json, and one for the desired channel configuration modified_anchor_config.json.
-Next we convert each of these back into protobuf format and calculate the delta between the two.
+We now have two JSON files, one for the current channel configuration, config.json, and one for the desired channel configuration modified\anchor\config.json.
+Next we convert each of these back into protobul format and calculate the delta between the two.

-Translate config. json back into protobuf format as config.pb
+Translate config.json back into protobuf format as config.pb

-'''

-configtxlator proto_encode --input config.json --type common.Config --output config.pb
+configtxlator proto\encode --input config.json --type common.Config --output config.pb

-'''

-Translate the modified_anchor_config.json into protobuf format as modified_anchor_config.pb
+Translate the modified\anchor\config.json into protobul format as modified\anchor\config.pb